 The Z-Wave Device API implements the direct access to the Z-Wave network as such.
 All Z-Wave devices are referred to by their unique identification in the wireless network - the Node Id.
-Z-Wave devices may have different instances of the same function, also called channels.
+Z-Wave devices may have different instances of the same function, also called channels (for example sockets in a power strip).
 The Z-Wave Device API refers to them as daughter objects of the physical device object identified by an instance Id.
 In case there only one instance the instance Id = 0 is used.